gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

 | Comparison of microbit programming options:

+| The standard online **micropython** editor: https://python.microbit.org/v3.

-| The **Mu** editor for laptops, https://codewith.mu/en/tutorials/1.1/microbit, is the first choice for coding on the microbit.
+| The **Mu** editor for laptops, https://codewith.mu/en/tutorials/1.1/microbit, is a simple editor but is out of date and behind the standard online editor .

 .. admonition:: Warning